 Vice President of Real Estate Development & Management

-Rebecca Hatfield joined Avesta Housing in 2015 as an Assets and Acquisitions Officer before being promoted to Director of Real Estate Development in 2017.
-Rebecca is responsible for managing the real estate development team and directing activity related to development and acquisitions of properties.
-Prior to Avesta, Rebecca was a Senior Vice President at Citigroup working in various roles within the commercial and corporate bank.
+Rebecca Hatfield joined Avesta Housing in 2015 as an assets and acquisitions Officer.
+She was promoted to director of real estate development in 2017 and subsequently promoted to her current role in 2019.
+Rebecca is responsible for overseeing real estate development and property management for Avesta.
+Prior to Avesta, Rebecca was a senior vice president at Citigroup working in various roles within the commercial and corporate bank.
 She has over a decade of experience in finance with a focus on deal structuring, underwriting, credit risk analysis, and portfolio management.
 Additionally, she has extensive experience completing real estate transactions.
-Rebecca’s previous employment also includes five years as a software and network management engineer, serving as Project Manager and Lead Developer.
+Rebecca’s previous employment also includes five years as a software and network management engineer, serving as project manager and lead developer.